pascalenderli/IniBuffer/README.md

 # IniBuffer [![Build Status](https://travis-ci.org/pascalenderli/IniBuffer.svg?branch=master)](https://travis-ci.org/pascalenderli/IniBuffer)
 This is a C++ class, which exposes a public interface to work with an ini configuration file.
-There are functionalities to read or write a file or manipulate the content in the buffer.
+There are functionalities to read or write a file or to manipulate the content in the buffer.
 The buffer is developed by considering user friendliness, simplicity performance, platform independence and proper error handling.
-Only the standard is used.
+Only the standard library is used (C++11).

 ## Background
 Ini files are simple and human readable configuration files.
 They are widely used in computer applications to store system configurations on the hard-disk.
 The structure is handy to pass groups of data to their intended destinations inside an application.